secretlycarl/onboarderr/README.md

 Only missing feature I want to add is language switching.
 Someone already started that [here](https://github.com/secretlycarl/onboarderr/pull/24)

-If you want to make it better, please do!
-Fork, PR, make an issue

 # Thank You!

 Thanks for your interest in my project!
 I hope you find it useful.
-If you want to give me a tip for putting this all together -
+If you want to make it better, please do!
+Fork, PR, make an issue :)

 [ko-fi.com/secretlycarl](https://ko-fi.com/secretlycarl)